-1 (e) (c) A judge may initiate, permit, or consider any ex parte communication when expressly authorized by law\ to do so or when authorized to do so by stipulation

-3 of the parties.
+(c) A judge may initiate, permit, or consider any ex parte communication when expressly authorized by law to do so or when authorized to do so by stipulation of the parties.

-(d) If a judge receives an unauthorized ex parte communication bearing upon the substance of a matter, the judge shall make provision promptly to notify the parties of the substance of the communication and provide the parties with an opportunity to respond.
+(d) If a judge receives an unauthorized ex parte communication, the judge shall make provision promptly to notify the parties of the substance of the communication and provide the parties with an opportunity to respond.

-An exception allowing a judge, under certain circumstances, to obtain the advice of a disinterested expert on the law\ has been eliminated from Canon 3B(7) because consulting with legal experts outside the presence of the parties is inconsistent with core tenets of the adversarial system.
+An exception allowing a judge, under certain circumstances, to obtain the advice of a disinterested expert on the law has been eliminated from Canon 3B(7) because consulting with legal experts outside the presence of the parties is inconsistent with the core tenets of the adversarial system.
 Therefore, a judge shall not consult with legal experts outside the presence of the parties.
 Evidence Code section 730 provides for the appointment of an expert if a judge determines that expert testimony is necessary.
 A court may also invite the filing of amicus curiae briefs.